kizzoknight/Guitar-Hero-PC-Adapting/README.md

 a more complex version using an arduino pro micro and a custom PCB I designed to make it a bit easier and less destructive.
 Using the arduino pro micro version will allow you to use the whammy bar.

 All designs and code used will be avalible here.

+Check out the wiki to get started